Danish-Embedded-Dev/Transparent_bridge_production_v1.0/README.md

 ## Features

 some basic features for this module are .
-- It can retain counter value if controller softreset for any reasons.
+- It can act as a integrated device from modbus modules which connect on rs-485 module end.
+- web configuration on same ip which asign to device and at port 7104 to configure and save parameter to flash for permanent memory

 ## PARAMETER